jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 Class objects have full control over any piece of data.
 But when you use an object as a class, the object might only be able to control what the class object defines an object can control.

-< Static read-write to the objects.
-How do you type-control this?
-I do not think this can be solved with just friend-public-private modifiers. >
-< And what might be the notation for static? >

-<
-I wonder about making data static or not as opposed to making system coommands static or not.
-System commands give access to data, so depending on which system commands you make static or not, the underlying data is static or not.
-Actually, you have to control the staticness of the pieces of underlying data.
-For public / private it worked to control each individual system command, but for static you need to be aware of what underlying data you make static or not.
-Usually each aspect has its own underlying data.
-You can make each piece of underlying data static or dynamic.
-Furthermore you can make the getter or setter of that data accessible or inaccessible from the objects.
-So instance-accessible or not.
-\> I have to to check what underlying data the aspects have.
-So you can make an aspect *static* or *dynamic*.
-And you can make a system command accessible or inaccessible for instances (but neat keywords might be come up with for that.)
-\> I also want to know how (in)accessible from instances relates to public/private.
-    - Public/Private means (in)accessible to non-friends.
-It defines accessibility among objects.
-\>

-Usable phrase:

-Formerly it was fixed which types of construct were static and which were not, but now you can choose.

 ### Interface-Like Static

 Is anything defined inside an interface static?
 I don’t know.
-Interfaces might be excluded from the first version.

 ### Important Brainstorm

 2010-05-07

-\> The Relation concept now is worked out under the assumption that a class determines which other classes it is related to.
+\> The Relationships concept now is worked out under the assumption that a class determines which other classes it is related to.
 But it is possible for a class to define which class it relates to and that an object of that class to change the related class.
 It is about Static.
-I am talking about my kind of static.
+I am talking about my personal interpretation of static.
 Not the .NET or VB6 kind of static.
 If nothing inside a class is declared static you may as well not even have a class definition at all, because then everything defined in the class merely constitutes default values, because everything is still changeable inside an object.
 That is probably the prototype-based thing people talk about: nothing is actually fixed by the class.
 You just copy the whole class and then you have an object, in which you can still change everything, including the methods and the set of other members.
 To make a class definition worth something, you have to make some things static, which means, that it might be the same for every object of the class, it can not be changed inside any object of the class.
 Usually you make the command definitions static.
 But there are other types of static too.
 There is also a type of static where an object can change something of the class, but all objects share that data.
 There is also a type of static where something is only accessible through the class definition and not through an object (the kind of static that I do not like), and lastly there is the situation where something is not static, and each object just gets its own copy of the data.
 It is possible for a variable to be declared inside a class, the class aspect of which is static, but the value property of which is not static.
 So then the class of the variable is fixed, but objects can change the data of the variable and actually have their own copy of the variable. < Static ~= Private for Instances, except that there are also no separate copies of it for instances. > < This is not true.
 It changed. >